jubatus/website/source/en/fv_convert.rst

 .. describe:: gaussian_normalization

- It normalize values between -1 to +1, supposing values are distributed on normal distribution.
+ It normalizes values between -1 to +1, supposing values are distributed on normal distribution.
  It requires two arguments "average" and "standard_deviation", and these values cannot be omitted.
  It transforms given value x to be -1 to +1 with formula (x - average) / standard_deviation.
  For this reason, anomaly value can be less than -1 or more than +1.